Security up in Hisar ahead of farmers' protest | Law-Order

 - India

-The district authorities here stepped up security ahead of a farmers’ protest on Monday.
+The Hisar district authorities in Haryana stepped up security ahead of a farmers’ protest on Monday.
 Farmers had given a call for the protest after the state police booked over 300 of them in connection with a violent clash in the district last Sunday.

 Police had lobbed tear gas shells and used force to disperse a group of farmers who had tried to march towards the venue where Chief Minister Manohar Lal Khattar had gone to inaugurate a COVID hospital.